 All the chimneys are not designed for regular use outside, so it is unsuitable for regular use.
-Along with that, they all come with an expensive price range and a little bit of hassle to use.
+Along with that, they all come in an expensive price range and are a little bit of a hassle to use.

-If we talk about lighter fluid, they have hydrocarbons, and you cannot break them down simply.
+If I talk about lighter fluids, they have hydrocarbons, and you cannot break them down simply.
 That’s why you need to ingest them closer to your food, which is really harmful.

 Some of them are very expensive.
-Not only that but these lighter fluids are also dangerous for the environment.
+Not only that but these lighter fluids are also dangerous to the environment.

 Plus, it forms smog that harms the atmosphere that is threatening to individuals who have respiratory tract problems.

 So it is one of the primary reasons to avoid it.
 Besides, using a lighter fluid also harms your food and leaves a bad taste and odor in the mouth.